-Edinburgh v Cardiff Rugby (Sat)
+Edinburgh 34-10 Cardiff Rugby

-United Rugby Championship: Edinburgh v Cardiff Rugby (Sat)
+United Rugby Championship: Edinburgh 34-10 Cardiff Rugby

 Last updated on .From the section Rugby Union